Ragini-Chatterjee-Cat/Thought_Out_Recs/README.md

 ```

 4. **Prepare data**:
-   - Place your transaction data in the appropriate directory
+   - Place your CSV files (clients.csv, products.csv, stocks.csv, stores.csv, transactions.csv) in your desired directory
-   - Update data paths in the notebook/scripts as needed
+   - Update the `SHARED_FOLDER_PATH` variable in `models/scripts/data_loader.py` to point to your data directory

 ## Usage